 There were sounds of horses galloping and pulling the heavily laden carts.
 Voices could be heard everywhere and talking mostly of diamond strike.
 It was at Klipdrift.
 Diamond strike became the talk of the town.

 I walked through the dusty road and passed by a few cafes where men sat around round tables; smoking, drinking, talking and mostly discussing where the new diamond fields could be found.
-The town was bustling with people from over the world all looking for big fortunes at Klipdrift.
-Diamonds that could turn a man rich overnight if luck was on his side.
-Much prices had to be paid for it for it needed sacrifices of the souls or courage for the ones with the brave hearts could overcome the many challenges towards getting rich.
+The town was bustling with people from all over the world, each one looking for big fortunes at Klipdrift - diamonds that could turn a man rich overnight if luck was on his side.
+Much prices had to be paid for it for it needed sacrifices of the souls or courage.
+Only the ones with brave hearts could overcome the challenges towards getting rich.

 I heard a growling sound right behind me and in an instant I felt something razor sharp cutting through my left leg.
 I shouted in pain and the only thing I heard before passing out was "Kruger-Brent."

 Oh my God!
 Where am I now?
-Wasn't a moment ago, I was picking mother diamond on the beach and having a stiff competition with Jamie and Banda and while admiring it, like in a flash everything dimmed out?
+Wasn't a moment ago, I was picking mother diamond on the beach and having a stiff competition with Jamie and Banda?
+While admiring it, like in a flash of lightning everything dimmed out.

-Sidney Sheldon is one of my favorite authors and purchasing his books is a-must for me.
+Sidney Sheldon is one of my favorite authors, thus purchasing his books is a-must for me.